mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     cd ../../test
     go test -v -timeout 15m -run TestTlsScripts
     ```
 1. The test suite builds a Docker image and runs commands against it.
-The tests do their own cleanup, so you will not see files created in your system.
+The tests do their own cleanup, so you will
+not see files created in your system, but the tests should pass.

 [back to readme](README.adoc#testing)